Early Stage Company Profile

 The company must show the market potential for the company’s product or service, as well as the capturable market.
 In general, the market potential should exceed (1) $50 million for a diagnostic, (2) $100 million for a medical device, and (3) $250 million for a therapeutic compound.

-Companies that previously participated at earlier SEBIO Investor Forums, either as Main Stage presenters or Early Stage program participants are also eligible for consideration.
+Companies that previously participated at earlier SEBIO Investor Forums are also eligible for consideration.
 Preference will be shown to companies that have reached important milestones since their last presentation.

 Back to Top